Keschler/Python-Chess-Programm/README.md

         a | b | c | d | e | f | g | h
         BLACK is playing!
         which figure do you want to choose? zB(g1)
+## Run:
+    Just download chess.py and run it!